nitemarket/FormMessenger/README.md

 #### Form selection

 In order to allow users quickly jump into a particular form, two options (`formSelection` and `formSelectionQuestion`) are provided.
+Two use cases are explained below:

+##### Initialization of form

 ```javascript
     {